 We asked children and families across Lower Hutt about their experiences of play.

 96% of Lower Hutt parents reported their children are not playing every day.
 Parental fears such as traffic, strangers, and dogs make up more than 53% of the barriers preventing children from playing freely in their neighbourhoods.

 Play in the Hutt research snapshot (PDF 3.7 MB)

 Play is currently a hot topic in our city - get involved in the conversation.

-We're currently building a tribe of community Play Champions, to help make our neighbourhoods healthy, lively and playful spaces.
+We're currently building a tribe of community Play Champions, to help make our neighbourhoods healthy, safe, lively and playful spaces.
 We hope to work with them to discuss, develop and resource projects and interventions.

 We're also interested in growing the sample size of our Hutt wide survey so get in touch if you want to participate.

 Maybe you have some ideas for how to bring your community to life?
 Maybe a bit of paint and a basketball hoop is all that it will take?

 To be part of the buzz email email@example.com